What can increase your chances of developing osteophytes?

 - Abuse of alcohol and/or tobacco

-- High-impact sports and activities
+- Participation in high-impact sports and activities

 Compressed nerve symptoms